latracal/grigora/readme.md

 Grigora is an awesome lightning-fast theme that delivers performance along with design.
 Highly customizable options to change color, layout, spacing, typography, and blog structure.
 Have SEO compatibility to make it mobile-friendly and add schema markups.

+## Important Note

+Please do not download or clone the GitHub repository to add Grigora to your production environment.
+Please use the distributions from Wordpress.org ( https://wordpress.org/themes/grigora/ ) to avoid adding unnecessary files that could attract potential vulnerabilities to your website.

 ## Changelog

 All changes will be noted here